Relacibo/hyprmcsr/docs/input-remapper.md

 input-remapper-control --list-devices | sed 's/.*/"&"/'
 ```
 **Tip:**
-This wraps each device name in double quotes, so you can see and copy the exact name—including any trailing whitespace—into your profile.
+This wraps each device name in double quotes, so you can see and copy the exact name — including any trailing whitespace — into your profile.

 **Important:**
 Do **not** press any keys or mouse buttons while input-remapper is applying or removing remaps!